kwaclaw/KdSoft.lit-mvvm/demo/controls/README.md

 To run the demo:
   - switch to the demo/controls directory
-  - use "npm run start", this starts the snowpack dev server and opens a browser
+  - use "npm run start", this starts the vite dev server and opens a browser